kozec/sc-controller/docs/actions.md

 Optional default action is executed if none from specified buttons is pressed.

+#### <a name="gestures"></a> gestures(gesture1, action1, [gesture2, action2... gestureN, actionN] )
+If set to left or right pad, enables gesture recognition.
+If GestureX is drawn, actionX is executed.

+<a name="gesture_format"></a>Gestures are encoded in string and it may be good
+idea to use GUI to create them, but format is pretty simple:
+- Each stroke in one of four directions is stored as single character.
+- Characters are uppercase `U`, `D`, `L`, `R` for up, down, left, right
+- Default stroke length is 1/3 of pad size.
+- For stroke with twice of that length, characters is repeated twice
+- Three times for stroke through entire pad, or even more for longer.
+- If string starts with lowercase `i`, stroke length is ignored.

 #### <a name="doubleclick"></a> doubleclick(doubleclick_action [, normal_action [, timeout ]])
 Executes action if user double-clicks button.
 Optional normal_action parameter specifies action that is executed when user